-Xsodion: The Launch of a Service that Shares Korean Government's Countermeasures against the Corona Virus for Free
+Xsodion: The Launch of a Service that Shares Korean Government's Countermeasures Against the Corona Virus for Free

-SEOUL, SOUTH KOREA / ACCESSWIRE / April 20, 2020 / The COVID19 virus, also known as the coronavirus, is an epidemic that is causing many deaths and spreading rapidly across Asia, including China, Korea, Japan, and the United States, Europe, and Africa.
+SEOUL, REPUBLIC OF KOREA / ACCESSWIRE / April 22, 2020 / The COVID19 virus, also known as the coronavirus, is an epidemic that is causing many deaths and spreading rapidly across Asia, including China, Korea, Japan, and the United States, Europe, and Africa.

 China and South Korea are the regions that quickly started the war against the coronavirus.